benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 #### Access Tokens

-Most calls through the Nike API gateway (api.nike.com) require an access token be sent in the request header.
+Most calls through the Nike API gateway (api.nike.com) require an access token to be sent in the request header.
 This allows Nike to verify that your app is authorized to perform the action on behalf of the consumer.
 Access tokens are obtained by calling [accounts.nike.com](https://miniature-couscous-57c7acad.pages.github.io/){:target="new-tab"} or [Nike Unite/Identity](https://confluence.nike.com/display/USER/Unite+Platform+-+Product+Documentation){:target="new-tab"} prior to calling the API which you ultimately want to reach.